-The sensor starts powering-up after reaching the power-up threshold voltage V{POR} specified in Table 2.
+The sensor starts powering-up after reaching the powerup threshold voltage V{POR} specified in Table 2.
 After reaching this threshold voltage the sensor needs the time t{PU} to enter idle state.
 Once the idle state is entered it is ready to receive commands from the master (microcontroller).

 Each transmission sequence begins with a START condition (S) and ends with a STOP condition (P) as described in the I2C-bus specification.
-The stop condition is optional.
 Whenever the sensor is powered up, but not performing a measurement or communicating, it automatically enters idle state for energy saving.
 This idle state cannot be controlled by the user.